Please Choose a Park:

 The Enlisted Men's Building

-The Visitors' Center houses a model of the island, circa 1864, artifacts, and a brief orientation video.
-Pick up program information and purchase tickets for special programs.
+The Visitors' Center houses a model of the island (circa 1864), artifacts, and a brief orientation video.
+Pick up program information and talk to a docent about the day's activities.

 Enlisted Men's Mess Hall and Kitchen